ycnzh/ycnzh.github.io/_pages/computer-architecture.md

 - 6 transistors per bit
 - needs only minimum power to retain the charge in standby mode.

-### DRAM technology
+### DRAM technology ⭐️
 - Data needs to be written back after being read (refresh)
 - single transistor per bit
 - need to pre-charge row buffer
-- need to refresh periodically
+- need to refresh periodically (DRAM controller takes charge of this)

 Morden DRAMs are organized in banks.
 Each banks consists of rows.
 Sending an ***ACT*** (Active) command opens a banck and a row, and loeads the row into a row buffer.
 When the row is in the buffer, it can be transferred by successive column address at whatever the width of the DRAM is (typically 4, 8 or 16 bits in DDR4) or by specifying a block transfer and the starting address.